intel/neural-compressor/neural_compressor/pruner/README.md

-We validate the pruning technique on typical models across various domains (including CV and NLP) and the examples are listed in [Pruning Examples](../../examples/README.md#Pruning-1).
+We validate the pruning technique on typical models across various domains (including CV and NLP).

+- Text Classification

+  We implemented sparse with different pruning patterns on MRPC and SST-2 tasks [Text-classification examples](../../examples/pytorch/nlp/huggingface_models/text-classification/pruning/eager).

+- Question Answering

+  Multiple examples of sparse models were obtained on the SQuAD-v1.1 dataset [Question-answering examples](../../examples/pytorch/nlp/huggingface_models/question-answering/pruning/eager).

+- Object Detection

+  Pruning on YOLOv5 model using coco dataset [Object-etection examples](../../examples/pytorch/nlp/huggingface_models/question-answering/pruning/eager).

+The API used in these examples [Pruning V2](../../docs/source/pruning.md#Get-Started-with-Pruning-API) are called differently from the current pruning one, both can achieve the same result, so you can choose the one you like.

 A complete overview of validated examples including quantization, pruning and distillation results could be found in  [Intel Neural Compressor Validated examples](../../docs/source/validated_model_list.md#validated-pruning-examples).

 <div align = "center", style = "width: 77%; margin-bottom: 2%;">
   <a target="_blank" href="../../docs/source/_static/imgs/pruning/pruning_scatter.JPG">
     <img src="../../docs/source/_static/imgs/pruning/pruning_scatter.JPG" alt="Architecture" width=800 height=500>
   </a>
 </div>

-Please refer to pruning examples([PyTorch](../../examples/README.md#Pruning-1)) for more information.

 ## Reference